kyma-project/kyma/docs/application-connector/docs/004-architecture-application-connector.md

 ## Event Service

 The Event Service sends Events to the Kyma Event Bus and enriches the Events with metadata that indicates the source of the Event.
-This allows to route the Events to Lambda functions and Services based on their source App.
+This allows routing the Events to lambda functions and services based on their source App.

 ## Application